If you have experienced a recent sexual assault:

 If you are considering reporting your assault to law enforcement, it is best to get a forensic exam as soon as possible after the assault.
 Best forensic results are collected within 5 days (120 hours) of the assault, but Ramsey County will now conduct forensic exams for up to 10 days (240 hours) after the assault.
 Even if you miss this window of time, you are still encouraged to seek medical care.

 If you suspect you have experienced a drug facilitated sexual assault or were given what’s commonly called a “date rape drug” go to the hospital immediately.
 These drugs can harm you and any evidence of the drug leaves the body quickly.

 Washing or changing clothes may remove forensic evidence.
 If you do bathe, shower, douche, or change clothes, a hospital will still provide a forensic evidence exam.
 If you can, bring the clothes you were wearing at the time of the assault along with you to the hospital (in a plastic bag) for evidence collection.

 Make a report

 Making a report is not the same as pressing charges or deciding to go through campus disciplinary proceedings.
-You can make a report with campus security or the police even if you are unsure if you want to move forward with any formal process.
+You can make a report with the Office of Title IX & Equity or the police even if you are unsure if you want to move forward with any formal process.
 The decision is completely up to you and can be decided at a later time.
-A member of the campus Sexual Assault Support Team can assist you in preparing or making a report.
+A member of the campus Sexual Assault & Harassment Support Team can assist you in preparing or making a report.